pjekel/cbtree/documentation/StoreModelAPI.md

 ******************************************
 #### isRootItem( something ) ####
 > Returns true if *something* is a top-level item in the store otherwise false.
-> Please refer to section: [Store Root versus Tree Root](./StoreModels.md#storeRoot)
+> Please refer to section: [Store Root versus Tree Root](StoreModels.md#storeRoot)
 > for additional information.

 ******************************************
 #### newReferenceItem( args, parentItem, insertIndex, childrenAttr ) ####
-> Create a new top-level item and add it as a child to the parent by reference.
+> Create a new top-level item and add it as a child to the parentItem by reference.

 *args:*
 > A JavaScript object defining the initial content of the item as a set of